deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

 -------------------------

-Whether you saved the deepchecks embeddings for this dataset somewhere to save time, or you used your own model, you can set the embeddings of the ``TextData`` object to be your own, by using one of the following methods:
+Whether you saved the deepchecks embeddings for this dataset somewhere to save time, or you used your own model, you can set the embeddings of the ``TextData`` object to use them by using one of the following methods:

 #.
 When initializing the :class:`TextData <deepchecks.nlp.TextData>` object, pass your pre-calculated
    embeddings to the ``embeddings`` parameter.